-The Scan button becomes inactive and inverters appear in a list as they are discovered as shown below in Figure 12.
+Once the scan is complete (1 minute) the Scan button becomes inactive and the microinverters start appearing in a list as they are discovered, as shown below in Figure 12.

 Figure 12: Scanned inverters.

 Note the Serial Number values at your site will not match those depicted above.
 Instead, they will be the factory assigned serial numbers for the microinverters installed at your site.